“The body is the shore on the ocean of being.” –Sufi (anonymous)

-One of my favorite things is teaching cooking and sourcing workshops.
-I teach on ceded Núu-agha-tʉvʉ-pʉ̱ (Ute) land in community centers, schools, and private spaces.
-I studied at the Park City Culinary Institute (Culinary Arts and Mixology) with Greg Neville, Rebecca Millican, Adam Kreisel, Houman Gohary, Viet Pham, Ethan Lappe, Frody Volgger, and Alexi Johnson; and various cuisines and techniques at the Salt Lake Culinary Center, Culinary Institute of America, Institute of Culinary Education, International Culinary Center; and with K. P. Khalsa (herbalist).
-My sessions center on whole, local ingredients (herbs, vinegars, colorful produce, multiple protein sources, fermented foods, grain variety) framed by land, history, and food worker equity.
-Two of my favorite chefs are Edna Lewis and Alex Guarnaschelli.
-Cooking steadily 25 years, teacher 9 years.
+I studied at the Park City Culinary Institute (Culinary Arts & Mixology) with Greg Neville, Rebecca Millican, Adam Kreisel, Houman Gohary, Viet Pham, Ethan Lappe, Frody Volgger, and Alexi Johnson; and various cuisines and techniques at the Salt Lake Culinary Center, Culinary Institute of America, Institute of Culinary Education, International Culinary Center, and with herbalist K. P. Khalsa.
+Cooking 26 years, teacher 10 years.

-To provide yoga and cooking classes more equitably, I offer sliding scale, no-cost, and donation-based options for all sessions.
+To provide sessions and classes more equitably, I offer sliding scale, no-cost, and donation-based options for all sessions.
 I share a portion of session proceeds with community organizations.